Zugspitze: History

 The first recorded ascent to the summit was accomplished by a team of land surveyors on 27 August 1820.
 The team was led by Lieutenant Josef Naus, who was accompanied by two men named Maier and G. Deutschl.
 However, local people had conquered the peak over 50 years earlier, according to a 1770 map discovered by the Alpenverein.

-In 1854, the northern part of the Zugspitze was given to Bavaria as a present by Emperor of Austria and Apostolic King of Hungary Franz Joseph I as a marriage present to his wife Princess Elisabeth ("Sissi").
-Since then the Zugspitze is the highest mountain of Bavaria and later of Germany.
+According to one legend, the northern part of the Zugspitze was given to Bavaria as a present by Emperor of Austria and Apostolic King of Hungary Franz Joseph I as a marriage present to his wife Princess Elisabeth ("Sisi") in 1854.
+This would have made the Zugspitze the highest mountain in Bavaria and later Germany.
+The Zugspitze however never belonged to Austrian Tirol but rather to the Duchy of Weldenfels, which in turn belonged to the Prince-Bishopric of Freising.
+That is evidenced by a treaty dated 26 October 1656 between Tirol and Freising.
+From 26 December 1802, the area, including the Zugspitze, belonged to the house of the Elector Maximilian Joseph of Bavaria, who was from 1806 King of Bavaria.

 On 7 January 1882 the first successful winter assault on the Zugspitze was accomplished by F. Kilger, H. and J. Zametzer and H. Schwaiger.

 Pilot, Frank Hailer, caused a stir on 19 March 1922, when he landed a plane with skids on the Schneeferner glacier.
 On 29 April 1927 Ernst Udet succeeded in taking off from the Schneeferner with a glider; he landed at Lermoos after a 25-minute flight.
 The glider had been disassembled into individual parts and transported up the Zugspitze by cable car.
-In the winter of 1931/32, a post office was set up on the Zugspitze by the German Imperial Post Office or Reichspost.
+In the winter of 1931/32 a post office was set up on the Zugspitze by the German Imperial Post Office or Reichspost.
 It still exists today in the Sonnalpin restaurant and has the postal address: 82475 Zugspitze.
 In 1931, four years after the first glider flight, the first balloon took off from the Zugspitze.

-In April 1933, the mountain was occupied by 24 storm troopers, who hoisted a swastika flag on top the tower on the weather station.
+In April 1933 the mountain was occupied by 24 storm troopers, who hoisted a swastika flag on top the tower on the weather station.
 A month later, SA and SS deployed on the Schneeferner in the shape of a swastika.
 On 20 April 1945 the US Air Force dropped bombs on the Zugspitze that destroyed the valley station of the Tyrolean Zugspitze Railway and the hotel on the ridge.
 After the war the Allies seized the railway and Schneefernerhaus.